 North Carolina State Action Plan for People with Traumatic Brain Injury, https://files.nc.gov/ncdhhs/TBIStateActionPlan_FINAL.doc

 This paragraph is an urgent call for action to address many serious concerns regarding the wellbeing and rights of people with TBI in North Carolina.
 However, a similar paragraph was in the state’s 2017 action plan for people with TBI.
 This sad and frustrating fact is clear evidence of the lack of progress North Carolina has made in creating a system of care and supports for people with TBI.

-North Carolina has taken one important step forward—the creation of a TBI Medicaid waiver pilot program.
-But the pilot serves only 4 of the state’s 100 counties, and North Carolina’s historical failure to track people with TBI and its continued lack of investment in the development of an adequate provider network have significantly hampered the effectiveness of the waiver program.
+North Carolina has taken one important step forward—the creation of a TBI Medicaid waiver initiative program.
+But the initiative serves only 4 of the state’s 100 counties, and North Carolina’s historical failure to track people with TBI and its continued lack of investment in the development of an adequate provider network have significantly hampered the effectiveness of the waiver program.
 As a result, only a handful of the thousands of people with TBI in North Carolina receive services specific to their needs.

 What is Traumatic Brain Injury?

 “A traumatic brain injury (TBI) is an injury that disrupts the normal function of the brain.
 It can be caused by a bump, blow or jolt to the head or a penetrating head injury.
 Explosive blasts can also cause TBI, particularly among those who serve in the U.S. military.
 The number of individuals surviving traumatic brain injury has been rising with the advances in trauma care…